Today, I’m going to talk about public enemy number 1, plastic; and more specifically, I’ll tell you about their interaction with marine plankton.

 Is plastic as bad as they want us to believe?

 Well, honestly, plastic isn’t to blame for who it is at all.
 In fact, it’s one of the most revolutionary inventions of the last few centuries, along with Sunday afternoon movies and popcorn.
 What is bad is the abusive and irrational use we make of it.
 Most plastics are made to last, and we give them a single-use.
-And the worst thing is that in many cases, once used, they end up where so many things end up, the sea.
+And the worst thing is that most times, once used, they end up where so many things end up, the sea.
 There, plastics begin a process of degradation, usually quite slow, depending on their chemical composition and environmental conditions.
 For example, a plastic bottle can take about 500 years to degrade completely.
-However, from around 1860, when the first plastic was produced (a billiard ball, by the way) until today, many of the containers and plastic materials that have ended up in the sea have begun to decompose into small particles (microplastics) of a few microns (thousandths of a millimeter) that are now suspended in the water column in greater or lesser concentration or have ended up in the sediments.
+However, from around 1860, when the first plastic was produced (a billiard ball, by the way) until today, many of the containers and plastic materials that have ended up in the sea have decomposed into small particles (microplastics) of a few microns (thousandths of a millimeter) that are now suspended in the water column in greater or lesser concentration or have ended up in the sediments.
 Moreover, our daily life generates a lot of plastic fibers and microparticles.
 For example, in every wash of a washing machine, which you do on Sundays if you are single or almost every day if you have children, more than 700,000 particles are released, most of which will surely end up in the sea.
 I should say here that water treatment plants cannot cope efficiently with microplastics.
 Just in case you still need more examples: many cosmetics still carry microplastics in their formula, microscopic fragments of tires that come off when you circulate with your car, by-products of industrial activity, etc., are also other of the multiple origins of marine microplastics.

 Why are microplastics important?